 Whether you’re exploring the city’s rich history, relaxing in the parks, or eating your way through the neighborhoods, there are many fun things to do in Philadelphia.
-The city is packed with world-class museums and beautiful outdoor spaces that will make you want to visit Philly again and again, no matter what your interests.
+The city is packed with world-class museums and beautiful outdoor spaces that will make you want to visit again and again, no matter what your interests.

 As locals, we love the classic Philadelphia attractions (you know, the go-tos when company visits) as well as discovering the newest offerings that keep the city vibrant.
 While there are way too many places to list in just one article, we are highlighting spots not to miss whether it’s your first trip or you’ve lived here for years.
-Here’s a look at some of our favorite unique things to see and do in the city, including lots of places you won’t elsewhere.
+Here’s a look at some of our favorite unique things to see and do in the city, including lots of places you won’t find included elsewhere.

 Sample your way through Reading Terminal Market